 God's Word is sharper than any two-edged sword; and this literally means "two-mouthed sword."
 It was to picture that all would be devoured before it.
 The idea being presented is that God's Word reaches the innermost reaches of our heart.
 It shows the deepest, most well hidden thoughts we have.
 It reveals our most subtle intents, and exposes our real character to God.

-Hebrews 4:13 Neither is there any creature that is not manifest in his sight: but all things are naked and open [and I want you to remember that word "open"] unto he eyes of him with whom we have to do [give account].
+Hebrews 4:13 And there is no creature hidden from His sight, but all things are naked and open [and I want you to remember that word "open"] to the eyes of Him to whom we must give account.

-There'll be no 'Louisiana Side Step' when we stand in front of God.
+There will be no 'Louisiana Sidestep' when we stand in front of God.
 We will have to give an accurate account to Him.
 So, verse 13 is showing that it is impossible to hide ourselves from God; and there is no being that is not wholly known to God.
 All his thoughts, his feelings, his plans are distinctly understood; and all things are exposed to God and open to the eyes of Him, to whom we all must answer.

 Now the word "open" caught my eye, because it means to tilt back the head to expose the throat (as in sacrifice).
 I majored in Animal Husbandry for a couple of years, and I watched a ram being killed.
-They put him up on a small trough on a table, so that he couldn't get his feet under him.
+They put him up on a small trough on a table, so that he could not get his feet under him.
 And he had his head hanging over the edge of the table.
-The ram, as I said, couldn't get his feet under him.
-He couldn't run and hide.
+The ram, as I said, could not get his feet under him.
+He could not run and hide.
 He was totally defenseless, completely, to the man with the knife.
 This is why God used that term.
-You see, because he couldn't do a thing.
+You see, because he could not do a thing.

-God (who doesn't want to kill us, but to save us) wants us to understand that we are that exposed to Him.
-So, in case you or I think that we have hidden thoughts that God doesn't understand, forget it—because God understands exactly who we are, what we are, and the character that we've established.
+God, who does not want to kill us, but to save us, wants us to understand that we are that exposed to Him.
+So, in case you or I think that we have hidden thoughts that God does not understand, forget it—because God understands exactly who we are, what we are, and the character that we have established.
 Turn over to John 4 for a little bit of proof on this.
 Here Jesus Christ has met the woman at the well.

-Of course, the woman at the well didn't understand this.
+Of course, the woman at the well did not understand this.
 And she said, "Sir, give me of that water because I thirst, and so that I don't have to come back and draw from this well again.
 That would be wonderful!"